 We’ve been itching to play board games for kids with our family for a while, so once everyone was on board (no pun intended), we hit the ground running, seeking out what all three of our children can enjoy together.
-Here are 13 ways to spice up family game night!
+This list includes my family’s favorites, from classic to math board games for kids.
+After a long day, these cooperative board games help us all come together and laugh (and learn how to lose).

 We’ve played and tested these games over the last year, so much that I can play in my sleep.
-My four-year-old, six-year-old, and seven-year-old have kept my husband and me on our toes with this collection, and I cannot wait any longer to share them with you.
+When we began, my four, six, and seven-year-old kept my husband and me on our toes with this collection, and I cannot wait any longer to share them with you.

 And boy, did we find some winners! – And, of course, I’ll leave the ho-hum games we tried off this list.
 Why add something that doesn’t spark joy?